nebulab/renderful/README.md

 ### Caching

-You can easily cache the output of your renderers by passing a `cache` key when instantiating the client.
+You can easily cache the output of your components by passing a `cache` key when instantiating the client.
 The value of this key should be an object that responds to the following methods:

 - `#read(key)`